afiniate/seresye/README.md

 After writing the rules, we need to:

-- define the rules to eresye
+- define the rules to seresye
 - instantiate the engine;
 - populate the knowledge base with a set of initial facts.

-We define the rules to ERESYE by defined a 'rules' attribute at the start of the module.
+We define the rules to SERESYE by defined a 'rules' attribute at the start of the module.

     %%%